Practices for limiting exposure and risks related to coronavirus.

 - Instruct employees to physically distance six feet if a shared worksite is necessary.

-- Remember workers may be asymptomatic and physically difficult work activity can cause spread of droplets outside the recommended six feet of distancing.
+- Remember workers may be asymptomatic and physically difficult work activity can cause the spread of droplets outside the recommended six feet of distancing.
 Take special precautions when assigning heavy labor tasks.

 - Utilize separate transportation.